avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ![Alternate image text](/images/twitter/original_tweet.png)

-The first thing to note from this tweet is that the subjectivity from the viewpoint of the twitter account user is negative.

 Things to note about the text:
 1. Punctuation: ‘@’,’!’, ‘…’, ‘:’, ‘/’, ‘.’, ‘?’
 2. Capitalization of words